PHart3/colimits-agda/README.md

    docker build . -t colimit
    ```

-   The build itself type checks the whole development.
-The Agda code is partitioned into
+   The build, which uses Agda 2.6.4, type checks the whole development.
+The Agda code
-   multiple stages across files to facilitate type-checking.
-The entire build may take
+   is partitioned into multiple stages across files to facilitate type-checking.
+The
-   over an hour.
-The type checking of all our Agda code takes about 38 minutes on our
+   entire build may take over an hour.
+The type checking of all our Agda code takes
-   host Ubuntu with 16 GB of RAM.
+   about 38 minutes on our host Ubuntu with 16 GB of RAM.

-   (Note the build uses Agda 2.6.4 instead of 2.6.4.3.)

 2. Generate HTML files: